Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Analyze text' and specifies the exact outputs: word/sentence counts, reading time, and Flesch readability scores.
-This distinguishes it from sibling tools which perform different tasks like domain checking or currency conversion.
+The description clearly states the specific verb 'Analyze' and the resource 'text', and enumerates the exact outputs (word/sentence counts, reading time, Flesch readability scores).
+This fully distinguishes it from sibling tools like convert_currency or validate_email, which have different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.